alxdavids/draft-privacy-pass/draft-privacy-pass.md

 required to identify and authenticate themselves before they can append data to their configuration.
 Moreover, only parts of the registry that correspond to the servers configuration can be modifiable.

+The registry that we describe could be fulfilled by Key Transparency
+{{keytrans}} or other similar architectures.

 ## Key rotation